learn-co-curriculum/node-io/README.md

 ## Overview

 Have you ever waited for a website to load and it was very slow?
 Of course you have!
-Almost of us experienced it at some point.
+Almost all of us have experienced that at some point.
 The website was blocked by your request (e.g., your form submission) and you couldn't do anything on this particular browser tab/window (that's why some people prefer to keep multiple open tabs).

-One of the major selling point (a.k.a. benefits) of Node is it's non-blocking I/O which is powered by asynchronous code.
+One of the major selling points of Node is it's non-blocking I/O which is powered by asynchronous code.
 Writing asynchronous code in JavaScript is straightforward, but for developers coming from other languages it can pose a challenge.
 If you are one of them, then you need to change your thinking a bit to understand asynchronous code.

 This lesson will cover the differences between synchronous and asynchronous code.